ClassifiedCodesIt/aws-cloud-portfolio/README.md

 ## About Me

 I'm building this portfolio to master AWS cloud architecture and prepare for roles in cloud engineering, solutions architecture, or DevOps.
-All labs and projects are done without CLI — 100% Console-based and Free Tier safe.
+All labs and projects are Free Tier safe.